Arash Markazi

 In 2011, an Internet video Markazi shot of Kate Upton doing the dougie hip-hop dance while they were attending a Los Angeles Clippers game together went viral and served to increase her popularity.

 In 2019 Markazi was hired as a sports columnist by the Los Angeles Times.
 He conducted the first interview with Anthony Davis after he was traded to the Lakers, one of the final sit-down interviews with Kobe Bryant and wrote a front-page story about losing 130 pounds in one year.
 He resigned in 2020 after his colleagues in the sports department demanded an internal investigation into his work.
 No one ever accused Markazi of stealing their work but Los Angeles Times executive editor Norman Pearlstine said the investigation did find he had used sentences from news releases sent to him for use five times and sentences he had previously written that had been published elsewhere twice.
 The sentences from the seven articles were largely numbers based such as the salaries of NBA 2K League players and the cost of XFL season tickets.
 He left during a turbulent summer for the Los Angeles Times, which settled a lawsuit over race and gender bias and wrote an examination on its failures on race during that time.

-In 2020 Markazi began hosting The Arash Markazi Show on The Mightier 1090 and Spotify and writing The Morning Column on Substack.
+In 2020 Markazi began hosting The Arash Markazi Show on The Mightier 1090 and Spotify and writing the newsletter The Morning Column.
 He also became an on-air interviewer for the WWE.

 He is a two-time cancer survivor.